marten-seemann/draft-seemann-masque-connect-udp-ecn/draft-seemann-masque-connect-udp-ecn.md

 header field.
 This indicates support for ECN mode and registers the context IDs.

-    proxy-ecn = ?1; not-ect = 2; ect1 = 100; ect0 = 1234; ce = 42
+    proxy-ecn = ?1; ect1 = 100; ect0 = 1234; ce = 42

 "Proxy-ECN" is an Item Structured Header {{!RFC8941}}.
 Its value MUST be a boolean.

 If the client wants to enable proxying of ECN markings, it sets the value to "?1".
-The client MUST add the following four parameters: "not-ect", "ect1", "ect0", and "ce", each of which is of type sf-integer.
+The client MUST add the following three parameters: "ect1", "ect0", and "ce", each of which is of type sf-integer.
+The Not-ECT context ID always uses context ID 0.
 The values are used to register the context IDs for the different ECN markings.
 The numbers MUST be even according to the rules for context identifiers in Section 4 of {{!RFC9298}}.

 It is RECOMMENDED to use context identifier values that can be encoded using the same QUIC Variable-Length Integer encoding (see Section 16 of {{!RFC9000}}).